Dawoodoz/DFPSR/README.md

 * **2D drawing** Pixel exact standard draw calls for lines, rectangles, solid image copy, alpha filtered image drawing, depth buffered drawing, and stencil drawing.
 * **3D rendering** Roughly equivalent to Direct3D 7 with bi-linear texture sampling, mipmapping, lightmaps and alpha filtering when used out of the box, but can be modified to be more like Direct 3D 9 if you apply shading to textures (can use SIMD with multi-threading and be scheduled based on viewing distance).
 * **Occlusion system** The collection of rendering tasks for multi-threading also contains an occlusion grid where occlusion shapes can be drawn to skip drawing of triangles, object or whole groups if your engine implements a broad-phase for culling and occlusion tests.
 This fully dynamic occlusion can then be combined with static optimizations for specific games using information about which regions can be seen from each camera location.
 * **Optional far clipping** Because this graphics API only uses floating-point depth buffers for perspective, there is no need to normalize the depth values for any integer based representation.
-This allow selecting an infinite far clip distance when creating your camera, if you can afford rendering the entire scene at once.
+This allows selecting an infinite far clip distance when creating your camera, if you can afford rendering the entire scene at once.
 * **Media layer** Cross-platform media layer designed for robustness.
 Alsa and WinMM sound backends for full control over sound mixing, without having to call anything system specific yourself.
 Window management uses multi-threading for uploading the canvas, so that you don't need a GPU graphics drivers and heavy dependencies just to upload the result.
 Uses a borderless window for full-screen, so that you can easily access other programs if you get an important e-mail or instant message in the background.
 Upscaling is done on the CPU to work with any screen resolution without relying on graphics drivers that might give pixels the wrong interpolation or not even exist.
 Older media layers designed for CTR displays may cause frequency out of range errors when no graphics drivers are installed and the display does not accept the arbitrary selection of resolution.
 Uses an invisible cursor icon to hide the mouse, so that a crashing program will not take away the cursor when trying to kill the process.
 * **Graphical user interface framework** Load a visual interface to your window using a single line of code reading a layout file or string.
 Get generic handles to components using names or a combination of name and index.
 Add events by attaching lambda functions to component and window callbacks.
 * **Timers** Get the double precision seconds passed since the first call to the timer, so that you won't have to worry about midnight bugs when the time of day resets.
 * **SIMD abstraction layer** Use simd.h to automatically generate highly efficient SSE, AVX and NEON intrinsics from fully readable math syntax.
 Your vectorized code will look like a reference implementation and compiling for an unknown target architecture will generate scalar operations that can still give a performance boost by writing your algorithm with basic operations that are most often supported directly in CPU hardware, accessing memory aligned with cache lines, keeping the instruction window packed with tasks, and making it very easy for a compiler's auto-vectorization if something similar with a different name exists in the future.
 * **Safe pointers** Use SafePointer.h to catch more errors by telling your pointer which part of an allocation it may work on.
 Leaves no overhead in the release version, so that you can always replace your raw pointer with SafePointer and know that you will get an informative error message with the pointer's name and detailed information when something bad happens.
 * **Strings** Use UTF-32 to store characters in memory to make sure that all algorithms work with non-latin characters (compatible with U"" string literals).
-Saving to files default to UTF-8 (compact storage) with BOM (explicitly saying which format is uses) and CR LF line endings (so that text files encoded anywhere can be read everywhere).
+Saving to files default to UTF-8 (compact storage) with BOM (explicitly saying which format is used) and CR LF line endings (so that text files encoded anywhere can be read everywhere).
 Uses shared memory buffers automatically to allow splitting into a list of strings without flooding the heap with small allocations.
 * **Buffers** All files are saved and loaded through Buffer objects.
-This makes sure that all file formats you design only have to worry about how to encode the bytes, regressions tests will be easy by not involving external side-effects from the file system, and any file can be bundled into your own by using the Buffer equivalent of a save function.
+This makes sure that all file formats you design only have to worry about how to encode the bytes, regression tests will be easy by not involving external side-effects from the file system, and any file can be bundled into your own by using the Buffer equivalent of a save function.
 * **File management** Roughly equivalent to std::filesystem from C++17, but works with C++14, uses the same String and ReadableString types on all platforms, and can automatically correct folder separators between / (Posix) and \ (MS-Windows).
 * **Process management** Can start other applications and keep track of their status, so that you can call an application like a function writing the result to files.